uga-libraries/format-report/documentation/archive_reports_workflow.md

 2. From the Reports page in the ARCHive interface, download the File Formats report for every group, except for Emory and Test AIP Group, and save them to the archive_reports folder.
    It can take a long time to download, with DLG requiring multiple hours.
+   Delete the format identification in Russell that is a path error.
+The file also has an accurate identification.

 3. From the Reports page in the ARCHive interface, download the Usage report and save it to the archive_reports folder.